 For many individuals and families, the rising cost of food is a concern.
-Increasing food prices are eating into household budgets and straining people’s wallets.
+Increasing food prices are eating into small household budgets and straining people’s wallets.
 While many of us are looking to save in any way we can, it may be difficult to follow through on major, long-term lifestyle changes.

 However, saving at the grocery store can start small.
 Simple, practical strategies can be easier to maintain in the long term and help you budget more effectively.
 Here are seven easy ways to save money when grocery shopping.

 How you plan your weekly menu could affect your grocery budget.

 Planning meals around what’s on special—instead of making a menu and then looking for deals—can help you better take advantage of the deals and coupons offered each week.
 It’s also a time saver, as you don’t have to hunt down bargains to match a meal you already have in mind.

 This swap may take some getting used to at first.
 You may be limited to seasonal produce or need to swap cuts of meat to suit what’s on special each week.
 However, you’ll also have the opportunity to add more variety to your diet and may even discover a new favorite dish!